Learning Efficient Guardrails for Compliance: Constructing and

 \paragraph{Trajectory--Policy Matching.} For each domain, we construct trajectory–policy pairs through a two-stage matching process.
 First, candidate policies are retrieved for each trajectory using embedding-based similarity~\citep{DBLP:conf/emnlp/ReimersG19} and keyword triggers (e.g., element names such as \texttt{confirm} or \texttt{delete}).
 These candidates are further refined using heuristic rules and LLM-based scoring to ensure that the policies are semantically relevant and checkable. \footnote{To balance the dataset, we also add negative samples by pairing each trajectory with randomly chosen policies from the same domain that it does not violate, while ensuring that these pairings do not accidentally create false violations.}

-Each policy is paired not only with trajectories from its source subdomain—the subdomain in which the policy was originally induced—but also with trajectories from up to two additional target subdomains within the same domain, enabling systematic evaluation of both within- and cross-subdomain generalization.
-Pairs are labeled by their type (\texttt{source\_subdomain} vs.\ \texttt{target\_subdomain}), yielding both within- and cross-subdomain samples.
-Since each trajectory typically generates 2-3 policies, this expansion produces a large number of pairs while remaining restricted to the same domain; detailed statistics are provided in~\Cref{tab:dataset-stats}.
+Policies are paired with trajectories from both their original (\texttt{source}) and up to two different (\texttt{target}) subdomains to assess generalization.
+This combinatorial expansion (generating 2--3 policies per trajectory) results in a large, diverse set of within- and cross-subdomain pairs, as detailed in~\Cref{tab:dataset-stats}.

-\paragraph{Violation Annotation.} Each trajectory–policy pair is labeled as either \texttt{violation} or \texttt{no\_violation}.
-We define operational criteria covering common rule types: obligations (a required action is missing), prohibitions (a forbidden action is present), ordering constraints (steps occur in the wrong sequence), and conditional rules (a consequent is not satisfied when the antecedent holds).
-These criteria allow consistent and checkable mappings from trajectories to labels.
+\paragraph{Violation Annotation.} We label each trajectory--policy pair as \texttt{violation} or \texttt{no\_violation} based on operational criteria covering obligations, prohibitions, ordering constraints, and conditional rules.
+These definitions provide consistent and checkable mappings from trajectories to labels.
 Annotation is carried out in two stages.
-In the first stage, we sample trajectories across different domains and manually annotate a subset, establishing consistent labeling guidelines.
-In the second stage, we employ gpt-oss-120B~\citep{gpt-oss-modelcard} to imitate the annotation patterns of human labelers, producing both labels and confidence scores.
+In the first stage, we sample trajectories across different domains and manually annotate a subset to establish consistent labeling guidelines.
+In the second stage, we employ gpt-oss-120B~\citep{agarwal2025gpt} to imitate the annotation patterns of human labelers, producing both labels and confidence scores.
 Cases with low confidence or inconsistent predictions are flagged for additional human review.

-This procedure yields consistent violation/no-violation annotations at scale.
+To further assess label reliability, we conduct an independent human re-annotation study on 287 sampled policy--trajectory pairs.
+The re-annotated labels achieve 89.8\% agreement with the original benchmark labels, suggesting that the automatic annotation pipeline is largely consistent with human judgments.
+The remaining disagreements mainly arise from ambiguous policies or trajectories that require domain-specific interpretation.
+This procedure yields reliable violation/no-violation annotations at scale.